SinaQane/Snake-and-Ladder/README.md

 # Snake-and-Ladder

-My Basic Programming project for university course
+My final project for the university's basic programming course

 It's similar to the original Snake and Ladder game with some differences: